logoAcademy

 Transactions

-In the EVM, a transaction is the smallest piece of work that can be included in a block.
-It represents a state transition, changing the data of accounts and moving Ether around the network.
+In the EVM, a transaction is the smallest unit of work that can be included in a block.
+It represents a state transition, modifying account data and transferring Ether across the network.

-Transactions can be Ether transfers or smart contract calls.
+Transactions can either transfer Ether or invoke smart contracts.
 Each transaction includes the following components:

-• Nonce: A value set by the sender to ensure each transaction can only be processed once and to prevent replay attacks
+• Nonce: A unique value set by the sender to ensure the transaction is processed only once, preventing replay attacks.

-• Base Gas Fee: The minimum nAvax a sender must pay for each unit of gas
+• Base Gas Fee: The minimum nAvax required per unit of gas.

-• Gas Limit: The maximum amount of gas units the sender is willing to pay for the execution of this transaction.
-When the gas limit is reached, the transaction fails.
-This prevents transactions from running indefinitely.
+• Gas Limit: The maximum amount of gas units the sender is willing to pay for executing the transaction.
+If this limit is reached, the transaction fails, preventing indefinite execution.

-• To: The Ethereum address of the recipient or the smart contract the transaction is directed towards.
+• To: The recipient's Ethereum address or the target smart contract.

-• V, R, S: Cryptographic data used to generate the sender's signature.
+• V, R, S: Cryptographic data used to create the sender's signature.

 Blocks

-A block in the EVM contains a series of transactions that have been validated by miners, bundled together, and linked to the previous block.
-Each block includes:
+A block in the EVM is a bundle of validated transactions, grouped together and linked to the previous block.
+Each block contains:

-• Timestamp: The time when the block was mined.
+• Timestamp: The time the block was mined.

-• Transactions Root: The merkle root of all transactions included in the block.
+• Transactions Root: The Merkle root of all transactions within the block.

-• State Root: A hash of the entire Ethereum state after all transactions in the block have been executed.
+• State Root: A hash of the entire Ethereum state after executing all transactions in the block.

-• Parent Hash: The hash of the parent block.
+• Parent Hash: The hash of the previous (parent) block.

-• Gas Limit: The maximum amount of gas all transactions in the block can consume.
+• Gas Limit: The maximum gas all transactions in the block can consume.

-• Gas Used: The total gas used by all transactions in the block.
+• Gas Used: The total gas consumed by all transactions in the block.

-• Extra Data: An optional field that can include any data up to 32 bytes.
+• Extra Data: An optional field for including arbitrary data up to 32 bytes.

-• Validator: The address of the node who proposed the block.
+• Validator: The address of the node that proposed the block.

 On this page